vlad-yeghiazaryan/Data_ESG_vectors_db/README.md

 pip install requirements.txt
 ````

-Once you have the libraries installed, initate the virtualenv `source bin/activate`  from the root and run the server with `python3 manage.py runserver`.
+Once you have the libraries installed, run the server with `python3 manage.py runserver`.

 ##### The steps above will start a Django session.